michaelknap/x11-desktop-cube-example/README.md

 For the sake of simplicity and brevity, this demo utilizes the fixed-function pipeline elements of OpenGL.
 Those looking to adapt or expand upon this code might consider updating to a more modern, shader-based approach.

-## Note on Running via XWayland

-While this demo is compatible with Wayland through the XWayland compatibility layer, it's worth noting that running X applications via XWayland can introduce some overhead.
-During my tests in a virtual machine, running the demo via XWayland consumed significantly more resources compared to running it natively on X.

 ## Known Limitations

 - While the demo should work with basic multi-screen setups, it might not render correctly in configurations where monitors are stacked or vary in size.